-Heritage Item Heritage Significance Direct Impact Potential for Direct Impact Indirect Impact Significant Precincts) 2005 Listing No. A predicted to experience vibration levels above the cosmetic damage screening criteria. construction activities included in the Project Sydney Regional Environmental Plan No 24 - Homebush Bay Area Item No. 1
+Heritage Item Heritage Significance Direct Impact Potential for Direct Impact Indirect Impact State Environmental Planning Policy (State Significant Precincts) 2005 Listing No. A anning Policy (State will result from the construction activities included in the Project.
+The gatehouse and the Administration Block building (to the east of the construction site) is predicted to experience vibration No indirect impacts to this heritage item will result from the construction activities included in the Project Sydney Regional Environmental Plan No 24 - Homebush Bay Area Item No. 1 levels above the cosmetic damage screening criteria.